Junior League: Mission

-"The Association of Junior Leagues International, Inc. (AJLI) is an organization of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteers.
+"The Association of Junior Leagues International, Inc. (AJLI) is an organization of women whose mission is to advance women's leadership for meaningful community impact through volunteer action, collaboration, and training.
 Its purpose is exclusively educational and charitable."

 Chartered Leagues

-As of 2019 there are 291 Leagues of 140,000 women in the United States, Canada, Mexico, and the UK, including but not limited to:
+As of 2025 there are approximately 300 Leagues of 140,000 women in the United States, Canada, France, Mexico, the UK, and Kenya. including but not limited to: